|

 doctors’ directory is changing frequently.
 Insured may not be

-able to get service from the same doctor for long time.
+able to get service from the same doctor for a long time.
 Doctors may

 less than the PPO plans.